Khedbrahma: History

 The region was under Bhil king of Tarsang who was defeated by Parmara of Malwa.
 Later it was under Chaulukya dynasty of Patan.
 The region was later ruled by Parihar Rajputs and came under sway of Rao of Idar State in 13th century.
 Rana Meghaji, who came to power in Samvat 1474, had repaired the Brahma temple.

 In past, the fair was held in February which used to draw large number of pilgrims and traders from Gujarat and Rajasthan.
 The Kathiawar traders used to raise booths on the south bank of the Harnav river and deal in opium, cloth, copperware, jewelry, grocery, and horses.
 The fair used to last for fifteen days.
 Goods worth ₹1 lakh were sold.
 The fair lost its importance from the time of Rao Kalyanmal (about 1630), when the Idar State fell a prey to rebellion and disorder.
 Juvansinhji of Idar restarted the fair in Samvat 1917.
 In Samvat 1936, Kesharisinhji of Idar got Ambika temple repaired.
 In Samvat 1947, Gilabchand Manukchand of Vadali took a Sangh (procession) to Ambika temple and built rest house for pilgrims at cost of ₹2600.
 In 1920, Daulatsinhji of Idar State order to give land surrounding the Ambika temple to the temple authorities.
 Between Samvat 1978 and 1987, thirteen rest houses for pilgrims were built near the temples by various donors.
 Himmatsinhji of Idar had built a hanging bridge on the Harnav river.
 The bridge was replaced by concrete bridge in 1959 and was expanded in 2017 at the cost of ₹34 crore.

 During the British period, Khedbrahma was under the Idar State which was under the Mahi Kantha Agency until 1933 when it was included in the Sabar Kantha Agency.
 The Sabar Kantha Agency was merged with the Eastern Kathiawar Agency on 1 September 1943 which was subsequently merged in the Western India States Agency in 1944 followed by the Baroda, Western India and Gujarat States Agency (BWIGSA) in 1947.
 After the independence of India in 1947, BWIGSA was merged in the Bombay State and Khedbrahma fell under the Sabarkantha district.
 In 1960, Bombay State was later divided along linguistic lines in Gujarat and Maharashtra.
 Sabarkantha became part of Gujarat.
 Khedbrahma is the headquarter of Khedbrahma Taluka (sub-district).

 Geography

 The confluence of three small rivers (Triveni Sangam); namely Hiranyakshi, Bhimakshi and Kamakshi; is located here.
 These rivers are also known as Hiranyaganga, Bhimashankari and Kosambi respectively.
 Harnav river is also referred as Hiranyaksh or Harnai river.
-After the confluence, the river is known as Harnav which empties in reservoir of Dharoi dam built on Sabarmati river down stream.
+After the confluence, the river is known as Harnav which empties into the reservoir of Dharoi dam built on Sabarmati river down stream.
 Harnav river divides the town in north and south parts.